 With just 4 simple ingredients, these Easy Seared Grass-Fed Ribeye Steaks are a snap to make and yield a juicy, mouthwatering meal.
 Cooking tip: grass-fed cuts are best served medium-rare due to their lean and tender profile.
 Sear them up and savor the flavor!

-- 4 (6 ounce) grass fed ribeye steaks or 2 larger (10-12 oz) ribeye steaks divided into 4 servings
+- 24 ounces grass-fed ribeye steaks (4 steaks) or 2 larger (10-12 oz) ribeye steaks divided into 4 servings

 - 1/2 teaspoon kosher or sea salt